 Eulogy Examples for a Stepfather

-Four touching tribute samples to help you honour your stepdad with sincerity and love.
+Touching tribute samples to help you honour your stepdad with sincerity and love.

 Writing a eulogy for a stepfather can stir a unique blend of gratitude, love, and reflection.
-Whether he entered your life early or later on, the role he played may have been profound—offering guidance, support, and a love that was chosen, not bound by blood.
+Whether he entered your life early or later on, the role he played may have been profound — offering guidance, support, and a love that was chosen, not bound by blood.

 Each eulogy is around 400 words, or 2–3 minutes spoken.